The Settlement Stone

 1348 uf rupenpade

-1934 Behind the church, left and right of the caterpillar track
+1934 Behind the church to the left and right of the caterpillar path

 Today ditto

-As noted above, both corridors have been merged only recently.
-The first part indicates the church property, the second part the "Rupe" caterpillar.
-The merger resulted in the longest field name in Westhofen, distinguishing "behind the church to the right of the caterpillar track" and "behind the church to the left of the caterpillar track"
+As mentioned above, the two fields were only merged in more recent times.
+The first part points to a church estate, while the second part refers to the "rupe" - caterpillar.
+Through the merging, the longest field name in Westhofen was created, distinguishing between "Behind the church to the right of the caterpillar path" and "Behind the church to the left of the caterpillar path."

-Whether the caterpillar is also related to the tree, is undetectable.
+Whether the caterpillar is also related to the tree is not verifiable.

 Siedlungsstein